 top of page

-CONSULTING SERVICES
+EDUCATIONAL CONSULTING SERVICES

-Peers not Fears offers several different options for leadership development for high school students.
+Peers not Fears offers several different options for leadership development for students.
 It is important to know that leadership is a skill we develop, and just like any skill there are different levels of entry.
 We like to think of leadership as a natural ability, but we all need to continue to develop our leadership skills.
 Services to develop leadership include individual services and group services.

 EDUCATOR DEVELOPMENT